t0nyren/spatedb/README.md

 spatedb
 =======

-A Large-scale Spatial-Temporal Database on Hadoop
+A Hadoop Spatial-Temporal Database

-SpateDB is a distributed database/warehouse on Hadoop, which specialize in efficient storing, processing, and querying spatial-temporal (3D) datasets, i.e., data tagged with locations (lat,lon) and timestamps.
+SpateDB is a large-scale distributed database/warehouse on Hadoop, which specializes in efficient storing, processing, and querying spatial-temporal (3D) datasets, i.e., data tagged with locations (lat,lon) and timestamps.

 The master branch is in version 0.0.1-SNAPSHOT: